 Red Cross Family and Domestic Violence Financial Assistance Program provides financial assistance to people on temporary visas who are have experienced or are at risk of family and domestic violence.
 Find out more about eligibility and how to apply for Red Cross Family and Domestic Violence Financial assistance.

 Mental health support

+If you are facing mental health concerns or have concerns for someone you care for, Lifeline provides 24/7 confidential crisis support and suicide prevention services on 13 11 14.
 A free interpreting service for people who do not speak English is available.
 To access this service please call 13 14 50 and ask to talk to Lifeline on 13 11 14 in the language required.

 Refugees and people seeking asylum can also access specialist medical and mental health support.

 All workers in Australia have the same rights at work, regardless of where you come from or what visa you have.
 Your employer must:

 - Pay you correctly for all time worked

 - Provide a safe workplace, including COVID safe

 Red Cross provides support for people who have been affected by labour exploitation, domestic servitude, forced labour, and modern slavery through its Support for Trafficked People’s Program.
 More information about the program and these issues (in a range of languages) is available here.